Alpaca Park in Moscow Zoo (New Territory)

 Ticket prices and opening hours

-Weekdays / Weekends
+| Service | Weekdays / Weekends | Note |

-• Please note that you can only visit us if you purchase a ticket to Moscow Zoo, then additionally pay for entrance to our exhibition.
-You can check prices and benefits for entrance to Moscow Zoo here
+| Entry (adult, from 18 years) | 700₽ | Please note that you can only visit us if you have purchased a ticket to the Moscow Zoo, and then additionally paid for entry to our exhibition.
+You can find prices and discounts for entry to the Moscow Zoo here |

-• Children under 12 are allowed to enter only accompanied by adults (from 18 years)
+| Entry (child, 4-17 years) | 500₽ | Children under 12 years old are allowed to enter only accompanied by adults (from 18 years old) Children from 0-4 years enter for free |

 How to find us in Moscow Zoo